 When I travelled to Lapland at the occasion of the Inari Camera Borealis festival, I also guided a few guests to see and photograph the Aurora.
-On 18 November, we went hunting the Northern Lights in Inari on our Aurora tour with my French guest Claire.
+On 18 November, we went chasing the Northern Lights around Inari with my French guest Claire.
 The weather was quite bad in Saariselkä where Claire was staying, but the forecast was more optimistic further north around Inari.
 So off I drove from Inari, where I was staying myself, down to Saariselkä to pick her up.

 First stop at the TV tower…